Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 This is why we have set the variable to denied by default.

 #### **Can I change the setting to "readable"?**
 Yes, you definitely can.
-Doing that will make the settings the same as what most people had their Nightscout settings on Heroku.
+Doing that will make the setting the same as what most people had it set to on Heroku.
 But, Heroku output traffic was/is not limited.
 Changing the variable to "readable" may increase the cost of your Nightsocut.

 #### **Malfunctioning apps**